The Aboriginal Child & Youth Wellness Program

 Funded by Health Canada

-PRINCE GEORGE ABORIGINAL HEAD START
+ABORIGINAL HEAD START PROGRAMS

 AHS a comprehensive program designed to meet the spiritual, emotional, intellectual, and physical needs of the child.